sailuh/kaiaulu/README.md

 ## Installation

+Kaiaulu has been tested on OS X and Ubuntu.

 Dependencies in this package are modular.
 Depending on what you seek, you may only need to setup a sub-set of this section.
 Each module is divided by subsection below.
 Minimally you need to:

  1. Clone this repo